fenago/spark-scala-examples/lab-guides/Lab_20.md

-Refer dataset used in this article at [zipcodes.json on GitHub](https://github.com/fenago/spark-scala-examples/blob/master/src/main/resources/zipcodes.json)
+Refer dataset used in this lab at [zipcodes.json on GitHub](https://github.com/fenago/spark-scala-examples/blob/master/src/main/resources/zipcodes.json)

 ```